 - Disability Rights Wisconsin is a private non-profit organization that defends the rights of individuals with disabilities throughout the state.

-- Wisconsin Judicare is a law firm that provides legal assistance to individuals, including those with low income, living in northern Wisconsin and those who are members of the 11 federally recognized Native American tribes.
+- Wisconsin Judicare is a law firm that provides legal assistance to individuals, including those with low income, living in north

 - Legal Action of Wisconsin is a law firm that provides legal services, through staff and volunteer attorneys, to families having low income.
 They serve 39 southern Wisconsin counties in the areas of housing, consumer, family, public benefits and drivers’ licenses and expungement law.